ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

    pair: credential types; rhv
    pair: credential types; Red Hat Virtualization

-This credential allows climber to access Ansible's ``oVirt4.py`` dynamic inventory plugin, which is managed by Red Hat Virtualization (RHV).
+This credential allows ascender to access Ansible's ``oVirt4.py`` dynamic inventory plugin, which is managed by Red Hat Virtualization (RHV).

-climber uses the following environment variables for Red Hat Virtualization credentials and are fields in the user interface:
+ascender uses the following environment variables for Red Hat Virtualization credentials and are fields in the user interface:

 ::